-Perhaps you have seen the WellSpan television commercials that focus around a wedding.
+Perhaps you have seen the latest WellSpan television advertising campaign.

 The commercials use a wedding to illustrate goals of various individuals and how, through a relationship with WellSpan, each was able to achieve the good health necessary to realize them.